hackclub/surrogate/README.md

 ## Configuration

-Make sure you have the following env variables set up in CircleCI
+Make sure you have the following environmental variables set up in CircleCI:

 ```shell
 HEROKU_EMAIL # Your Heroku account's email